-The public can visit www.TheRide.org for information and feedback opportunities, submit written comments via web form or email, and attend a board meeting in October or November, 2023 to make public comments.
+The public can visit www.TheRide.org for information and feedback opportunities, submit written comments via web form or email, and attend a board meeting in January and February 2024 to make public comments.

-How will the public be kept informed about the progress of the pilot project?
+How will the public be informed about the progress of the pilot project?